jeffpar/pcjs/tools/README.md

 Unusual sectors, like those used in copy-protection schemes, may have non-standard sector IDs or additional properties that simulate special behavior; for example, sectors with a *dataError* property can trigger a read or write failure at a certain point within the sector.
-Descriptions of some of these special sector properties have been discussed in assorted [blog posts](https://www.pcjs.org/blog/2019/05/05/) and will be detailed in a separate document at a later date.
+Some of these properties have been discussed in PCjs [blog posts](https://www.pcjs.org/blog/2019/05/05/) and may be documented more fully at a later date.

 Older PCjs v1 (version 1.x) disk images were basically just an array of CHS sector data (what is now called the *diskData* object), without any other information.
 Such disk images are still supported, but all the disk images now stored on PCjs disk servers,